-“Cluster Subdivision” means a subdivision in which the lot sizes are reduced below those normally required in the zoning district in which the development is located, in return for the provision of permanent open space.
+“Cluster Subdivision” means a subdivision in which the lot sizes are reduced below those normally required in the zoning district in which the development is located, in return for the provision of permanent open space."Collector Street" means a street which carries traffic from local streets to the Arterial Street system, including the principal entrance streets of residence development and the primary circulating streets within such a development.
+A collector street may have prohibited movements and the number and spacing of driveways may be controlled.

 “Commercial Plant Nursery” means a business where young plants or trees are raised for experimental horticultural purposes, for transplanting, or for sale.

 "Commercial recreation" means recreational facilities operated as a business and open to the general public for a fee, such as golf driving ranges and baseball batting ranges.

 “Community Garden” means the production of a harvestable product, planted, grown, and cultivated in the soil by an identifiable group of community members.
+Includes products grown and managed by a community or neighborhood organization for local consumption or sale.

+“Concept Plat / Drawing” means a drawing that shows the overall concept of a proposed development, as further defined in these regulations.

-Includes products grown and managed by a community or neighborhood organization for local consumption or sale.“Concentrated Animal Feeding Operation” An Animal Feeding Operation (AFO) is a “Concentrated Animal Feeding Operation” (“CAFO”) if it meets the regulatory definition of CAFO or if it is designated as a CAFO by the State of Utah.
+“Concentrated Animal Feeding Operation” An Animal Feeding Operation (AFO) is a “Concentrated Animal Feeding Operation” (“CAFO”) if it meets the regulatory definition of CAFO or if it is designated as a CAFO by the State of Utah.
 A CAFO is defined in 40 CFR 122.23 Appendix B as “an animal feeding operation where more than 1,000 ‘animal units’ (as defined by the regulation) are confined at the location; or more than 300 animal units are confined at the facility and either one of the following conditions are met: pollutants are discharged into navigable waters through a man-made ditch, flushing system or other similar man-made devices; or pollutants are discharged directly into waters of the United States which originate outside of and pass over, across, or through the facility or otherwise come into direct contact with the animals confined in the operation.” (“Animal unit” means a unit of measurement for any animal feeding operation calculated as per the Utah Administrative Code (UAC) R317-8-3.5 and used to determine if an operation meets the definition of a concentrated animal feeding operation).
 A CAFO is subject to the requirements of the Utah Pollutant Discharge Elimination System (UPDES).

 "Conditional use" means a land use that has unique characteristics or negative effects that may not be compatible in an area without conditions to mitigate or eliminate the detrimental impacts.
+A land use listed as a conditional use is a use of land for which a conditional use permit is required pursuant to this title.

+“Conservation easement” means an easement which perpetually prohibits further development or use inconsistent with, or harmful to, the enhancement, preservation, and protection of a defined area for the benefit of fish, wildlife, plants, or other similar ecosystems, or preserves such areas predominantly in their natural scenic or open condition; but which may, in the sole discretion of the [insert name of jurisdiction], permit recreational and/or agricultural uses which do not involve significant alteration or development of the restricted area in a manner which is inconsistent with, or harmful to, the preservation and protection of the restricted area.

-A land use listed as a conditional use is a use of land for which a conditional use permit is required pursuant to this title.“Contractor’s Office” A facility providing building construction and maintenance, including carpentry, plumbing, roofing, electrical, air conditioning, and heating, within a fully enclosed building, and that may include the open storage of associated building materials, equipment, or vehicles.
+“Contractor’s Office” A facility providing building construction and maintenance, including carpentry, plumbing, roofing, electrical, air conditioning, and heating, within a fully enclosed building, and that may include the open storage of associated building materials, equipment, or vehicles.

 Contractor’s Storage Yard.
 See “Storage Yard”